View and Pay Bills Online

 - Why is VISA not accepted?

-VISA's association rules will not permit the vendor to charge a percentage service fee and would require VT to charge the same fee for eCheck transactions.
+Until recently, VISA's association rules would not permit a vendor to charge a percentage service fee to each transaction without requiring the same fee for eCheck transactions.
 VISA has updated their rules and procedures and our ability to accept VISA is currently being evaluated.

 - If I prefer to mail my payment, where would it?